Back to Blog

 Step 1: Centralize Everything

-This is non-negotiable.
 If you're managing more than two locations, you need every review from every platform flowing into one place.
 Not email notifications (they get buried).
 Not a shared spreadsheet (nobody updates it).
 A single dashboard where you can see every new review, every response status, and every rating trend across all locations.

 ReviewSync was built specifically for this.
 Every review from Google, Yelp, Facebook, TripAdvisor, and 14 other platforms shows up in one feed.
 You can filter by location, platform, star rating, response status, and date range.
 The map view lets you see rating distribution across your entire footprint geographically — one glance tells you which locations need attention.